 Centennial of US entrance into WWI lures visitors to museum

-Crossing a glass walkway that spans a field of 9,000 poppies, visitors to the official U.S. memorial to World War I are taken back in time.
-It was when tanks and air warfare were new.
+Crossing a glass walkway that spans a field of 9,000 poppies, visitors to the official U.S. memorial to World War I are transported in time.
+That is when tanks and air warfare were new.
 Hopeful flowers sprang up on the barren, trench-dotted battlefields.
-The landscape is where hundreds of thousands of soldiers died.
+That landscape is where hundreds of thousands of soldiers died.

 The poppies that visitors pass while entering the museum represent the 9 million combat deaths of the Great War.
 About 116,000 were Americans.